 - (a) the Council; or

 - (b) the Vice-Chancellor; or

 - (c) a person or body to whom the power has been delegated by the Council or the Vice-Chancellor.

 6. Forms

-(1) The University must establish forms for the purposes of these Regulations.
+- (1) The University must establish forms for the purposes of these Regulations. - (2) The University must make the forms available for download from its website.

 Part 2 - Admission to become a Student